latenitefilms/Metaburner/docs/how-to-use.md

 ### Final Cut Pro Bug

-**UPDATE:** As of Metaburner Pro 1.0.0 (Build 20) we now workaround this issue.
+**UPDATE:** As of Metaburner 1.0.0 (Build 20) we now workaround this issue.

 There is currently a bug in Final Cut Pro 10.7.1, where it incorrectly exports FCPXML `v1.11` when projects have Multicam Clips with individual Audio Role Voice Isolation.

-Because Metaburner Pro only accepts valid FCPXML files, if you have a project that has Multicam Clips with individual Audio Role Voice Isolation, it won't import into Metaburner Pro.
+Because Metaburner only accepts valid FCPXML files, if you have a project that has Multicam Clips with individual Audio Role Voice Isolation, it won't import into Metaburner.

 You can confirm this is the issue by exporting a FCPXML to your Desktop, then bringing it back it.